 - Customers can schedule their consultation via a free online appointment book like Setmore.com

-- You add your unique Webex Personal Room URL to the email notifications signature
+- Add your unique Webex Personal Room URL to the email notifications signature

 Pro Tip: These extra steps are great for your and your participants' security and privacy.